 Expert Tips

-- Use good quality ingredients: Since this is a salad with such minimal ingredients, use ingredients that taste good to you.
-I like to seek out good olive oil and aged balsamic vinegar for the best flavor.
+- Use good-quality ingredients: Since this salad has such minimal ingredients, use ingredients that taste good to you.
+For the best flavor, I like to seek out good olive oil and aged balsamic vinegar.

 - Season tomatoes liberally: Don’t skip on the salt when it comes to tomatoes; they benefit from a good sprinkle.
 As always, opt for the juiciest, freshest tomatoes you can find.